What are the Dots on the Side of Vinyl Turntables, is it Decoration?

 If the lines of dots do not line up, you must service the Turntable and have the pitch slider looked at.

-The physics behind this magic concerns a concept called the stroboscopic effect.
+The physics behind this magic is called the stroboscopic effect.
 The light beam acts as a strobe, oscillating at specific frequencies depending on if you have a 50Hz or 60Hz turntable.

 Pro Tip: Most new turntables can run on 50 or 60Hz power (It will say on the back of the device)